 In addition to boosting operational efficiency, these solutions are scalable and highly adaptable to other business areas.
 AI will increasingly take on tedious but mission-critical processes — even in highly regulated industries like healthcare — freeing up personnel to take on more high-level responsibilities.

-Role 2: Purposeful and Personalized Customer Experience
+Role 2: Purposeful and Personalised Customer Experience

 AI can bring together structured and unstructured demographic, psychographic, and transactional data to provide business users with a unified view of customers.
-This allows brands to serve their customers in a personalized, timely, and proactive way with minimal friction.
+This allows brands to serve their customers in a personalised, timely, and proactive way with minimal friction.

-For example, customers or customer service teams can access a predictive and personalized web interface that is powered by a semantic search engine.
+For example, customers or customer service teams can access a predictive and personalised web interface that is powered by a semantic search engine.
 Users enjoy an individual experience that’s designed for their purposes, whether that is training, customer service, or eCommerce.

 This may also include multi-function virtual assistants, which connect to mini-applications that use semantic search to inform, recommend, or transact on behalf of users.
 These solutions have applications in a variety of industries, from travel to maritime or logistics.